 - Stick to a toilet schedule.
 The amount of time you need to completely house train your puppy can vary, but it’s important to stick to the same schedule for the duration of training.
 Have clear times throughout the day when you take your puppy outside to pee – generally about 15-30 minutes after your puppy has eaten.
 Note that puppies tend to need to go shortly after they eat.

-- Pay attention to signs that your puppy needs to go to the toilet.
+- When you begin house training your puppy, pay attention to signs that your puppy needs to go to the toilet.
 Keep him in sight as much as possible.
 If he starts to go in front of you, interrupt him and take him outdoors quickly.
-If your puppy exhibits signs like sniffing an area, whining (once better trained) or going to the door, clip a leash to his collar and take him to an appropriate spot.
+If your puppy exhibits signs like sniffing an area, whining (once he is better trained) or going to the door, clip a leash to his collar and take him to an appropriate spot.

 - Praise your puppy and give him a treat immediately after he goes to the toilet in the right place.
 Over time, he will come to link your command words with the action of going.

 - Consult your vet if your puppy doesn’t respond to regular training techniques.

 - Don’t leave your puppy unsupervised for too long.